RickyLoader/PlexGap/README.md

 The application will first query your plex server for the contents of your library.

-This movie is passed to the TMDB API to find the collection id (if it belongs to a collection).
+Each movie is passed to the TMDB API to find the collection id (if it belongs to a collection).

 This process can take a few minutes depending on the size of your library.